Retouched-Project/retouched_flutter/README.md

 # Retouched Flutter
 A Brass Monkey compatible flutter controller app.

+## Installation
+Android users: Simply sideload the latest APK.
+iOS users:
+You have to sideload the app using [Sideloadly](https://sideloadly.io/) or with some other service.
+There is nothing I can do unless I pay the ridiculous 100$ per year for an Apple Developer ID.
+AltStore support is planned.

 ## Known Bugs
 - In BC Bow Contest the X button to close the weapons menu is hard to trigger.